openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 #### Plasmablade

+<div class="item-block"></div>

+___
-**Wealth Level**: 5
+ - **Wealth Level**: 5

-*This regal weapon features a compact hilt made of non-conducting carbon fiber.
+ - *This regal weapon features a compact hilt made of non-conducting carbon fiber.
 When activated, a blade of infinitely hot plasma emerges, along with dome-shaped force-field for a hand guard.*

-**Properties**: Disarmed 3, Baneful (Disarmed), Damage (Energy), Deadly 1, Weapon (Katana), Special
+ - **Properties**: Disarmed 3, Baneful (Disarmed), Damage (Energy), Deadly 1, Weapon (Katana), Special

-**Special**: When an attack with the plasmablade exceeds the target's defense by 10 or more, the attack severs the target's limb  completely and all damage from the attack is lethal.
+ - **Special**: When an attack with the plasmablade exceeds the target's defense by 10 or more, the attack severs the target's limb  completely and all damage from the attack is lethal.
 Furthermore, the target is suffers *demoralized* (power level 3) for the remainder of the combat and the effect can't be canceled.

 #### Potion of Minor Healing

+<div class="item-block"></div>

+___
-**Wealth Level**: 1
+ - **Wealth Level**: 1

-*This small flask of viscous blue liquid can heal minor wounds in moments when consumed or applied topically.*
+ - *This small flask of viscous blue liquid can heal minor wounds in moments when consumed or applied topically.*

-**Properties**: Heal 3, Consumable
+ - **Properties**: Heal 3, Consumable

 #### Potion of Major Healing

+<div class="item-block"></div>

+___
-**Wealth Level**: 2
+ - **Wealth Level**: 2

-*A deeper blue and larger flask than its weaker cousin, this alchemical concoction can close even grievous wounds.*
+ - *A deeper blue and larger flask than its weaker cousin, this alchemical concoction can close even grievous wounds.*

-**Properties**: Heal 7, Consumable
+ - **Properties**: Heal 7, Consumable

 #### Rocket Launcher

+<div class="item-block"></div>

+___
-**Wealth Level**: 3
+ - **Wealth Level**: 3

-*Whether outfitted on a mech unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missile can stop just about anything.*
+ - *Whether outfitted on a mech unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missile can stop just about anything.*

-**Properties**: Deadly 2, Expendable, Weapon (Cannon)
+ - **Properties**: Deadly 2, Expendable, Weapon (Cannon)

-**Special**: This is an Extreme Ranged weapon with the Precise, Delayed Ready, Heavy, Area (15' cube) properties, and the Persistent Damage, Stunned, and Forced Move banes.
+ - **Special**: This is an Extreme Ranged weapon with the Precise, Delayed Ready, Heavy, Area (15' cube) properties, and the Persistent Damage, Stunned, and Forced Move banes.
 The *expendable* property applies to the ammo.
 Each shot uses single extraordinary item.

 #### Rod of Fear

+<div class="item-block"></div>

+___
-**Wealth Level**: 3
+ - **Wealth Level**: 3

-*This short rod is crafted of human bone and bears the skull of a screaming human at its head.*
+ - *This short rod is crafted of human bone and bears the skull of a screaming human at its head.*

-**Properties**: Fear 7
+ - **Properties**: Fear 7

 #### Sleeping Gas

+<div class="item-block"></div>

+___
-**Wealth Level**: 4
+ - **Wealth Level**: 4

-*Some grenades blow your enemies to bits.
+ - *Some grenades blow your enemies to bits.
 This one is for those who prefer the more subtle approach.*

-**Properties**: Incapacitated 5, Expendable, Area 15' cube
+ - **Properties**: Incapacitated 5, Expendable, Area 15' cube

 #### Soul Siphon

+<div class="item-block"></div>

+___
-**Wealth Level**: 2
+ - **Wealth Level**: 2

-*This thin black wand emits crackling green necrotic energy capable of draining the very souls from your foes.*
+ - *This thin black wand emits crackling green necrotic energy capable of draining the very souls from your foes.*

-**Properties**: Fatigued 5
+ - **Properties**: Fatigued 5

 #### Spyglass of Farsight

+<div class="item-block"></div>

+___
-**Wealth Level**: 4
+ - **Wealth Level**: 4

-*A product steampunk innovation, this masterfully crafted spyglass grants its user the sight of an eagle.*
+ - *A product steampunk innovation, this masterfully crafted spyglass grants its user the sight of an eagle.*

-**Properties**: Perception 6
+ - **Properties**: Perception 6

 #### Transmogrification Ray

+<div class="item-block"></div>

+___
-**Wealth Level**: 5
+ - **Wealth Level**: 5

-*A favorite of mad scientists everywhere, this gun fires a purple ray of energy capable of polymorphing the target into any number of wretched creatures.*
+ - *A favorite of mad scientists everywhere, this gun fires a purple ray of energy capable of polymorphing the target into any number of wretched creatures.*

-**Properties**: Polymorph 6, Potent, Powerful 1
+ - **Properties**: Polymorph 6, Potent, Powerful 1

 #### Universal Access Implant

+<div class="item-block"></div>

+___
-**Wealth Level**: 6
+ - **Wealth Level**: 6

-*This implant is a coveted tool, gifted by the Intergalactic Alliance to their most trusted agents.
+ - *This implant is a coveted tool, gifted by the Intergalactic Alliance to their most trusted agents.
 For a resourceful user, it unlocks infinite doors.
 If not for the built-in AI monitoring your every move, it would priceless.*

-**Properties**: Persuasion 7, Autonomous
+ - **Properties**: Persuasion 7, Autonomous

-**Special**: The UAI can only be removed by (illegal) surgery.
+ - **Special**: The UAI can only be removed by (illegal) surgery.
 The wielder always scans affirmatively as a high ranking government official, making them more persuasive via their rank.
 In addition, the UAI confers a wealth score of 6 for local purchases.
 Lastly, the device records every action performed by the user and transmits it to the creator.
 It has Perception 5, applied only to the user's thoughts and actions.
 If the user fails a contested roll to conceal their intentions, the device will secretly send out an alert and attempt to persuade the user to alter their course of action.

 #### Worker Bot

+<div class="item-block"></div>

+___
-**Wealth Level**: 4
+ - **Wealth Level**: 4

-*This pint-sized mechanical creature is made up of quite the array of moving parts, covered in gears, knobs, and fans.
+ - *This pint-sized mechanical creature is made up of quite the array of moving parts, covered in gears, knobs, and fans.
 While not always perfect in comprehension, it's a useful assistant for day to day engineering tasks.*

-**Properties**: Might 3, Autonomous
+ - **Properties**: Might 3, Autonomous

 ### Building Your Own Extraordinary Items